How Much Does It Cost to Build a House?

 The Current State of Affairs

 Global supply chain shortages have significantly impacted the construction industry in Australia, leading to increased costs for building materials.
-In fact, some sources predict that the overall cost to build a house in Australia will be over $75,000 higher in 2023 compared to 2022:

 However, there is some good news.